aspire-srv/aspire-srv/README.md

 ### I'm a Front-end Developer.
-I have been a long time UI/UX Enthusiast, who's still learning and growing as a dev.
+I have been a long time technology Enthusiast, who's still learning and growing as a SWE.
 I strive to write better code which is more flexible and activtely working towards the same.